 One of the most iconic albums ever…Hotel California.

-Of course Hotel California was a number-one album, and has sold 17-million copies in the U.S. with a total of 32-million worldwide.
+Of course Hotel California was a number-one album, and (as of August 2018) has sold 26-million copies in the U.S., with a total of over 40-million worldwide.
+It’s the #3 selling album in history.
 Don Henley says “Hotel California” is “about excess in America, which is something we knew a lot about.”
 The song won the Grammy for Record Of The Year.

 Imagine the pressure to follow up that level of quality.
 That’s why The Long Run wasn’t released until two years later.
 It’s a highly successful album, 7-times Platinum, with the hits “Heartache Tonight” (another #1 and Grammy winner), “The Long Run” and “I Can’t Tell You Why”.
 The latter was sung by bassist Timothy B. Schmidt.
 He had replaced Randy Meisner, who said he left because of exhaustion and disagreements with the other band members.